JordanSpencerWu/old-website/_posts/blog/2016/April/2016-04-01-my-nodejs-notes.markdown

 What makes Node.js so great is that it supports non-blocking code.
 This will increase your throughput in your web application, in other words allows more work on a process.
 There are two ways of running your code in Node.js __synchronous__ or __asynchronous__.
-A __synchronous__ process is similar to doing something in a sequence and waiting for a task to finish before continuing to another task.
+A __synchronous__ process is similar to doing something in a sequence, waiting for a task to finish before continuing to another task.
 An example will be reading a file then outputing before starting a new task.

 {% highlight javascript %}